Biannual progress reports

 Step-by-step:

-- After the meeting, you have to email the DRA progress report with the meeting summary to the DRA secretariat (dra@sund.ku.dk) with a copy to your supervisor(s).
+• After the meeting, you must email the DRA progress report with the meeting summary to the DRA secretariat (dra@sund.ku.dk) with a copy to your supervisor(s).

 Please contact the DRA secretariat: